microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserAuthenticationRequirement.md

 ## Synopsis

-Retrieve the Authentication Method Status for a user.
+Retrieve the Authentication Method Status of a user.

 ## Syntax